wojciech-kulik/xcodebuild.nvim/README.md

 - [ ] Add Neovim documentation
 - [ ] List tests to browse and run.
 Something like a tree with tests?
-- [ ] Resolve issues with finding the corresponding test file.
 - [ ] Add clean build action.
 While testing this command was failing for some reasons, that's why for now it's postponed.